kev-le/Animal-dex/README.md

+# CMPT 470 Project

-#Get started:
+## Get started:

+### Build and run

+`docker compose build & docker compose up`

-1. Development site can be accessed at 127.0.0.1:8000
+- Development site can be accessed at 127.0.0.1:8000
-2. Production site can be accessed at 127.0.0.1:8080
+- Production site can be accessed at 127.0.0.1:8080

+### Develop

-3. To switch between development and production, edit comments in docker-compose.yml
+- To switch between development and production, edit comments in docker-compose.yml
-4. Admin: root
+- Admin: root
    Pwd: cmpt470